openaps/AndroidAPSdocs/docs/Getting-Started/Screenshots.md

 ![Profile](../images/Screenshot_profile.png)

-AndroidAPS can run using a number of different profile configuratons.
+AndroidAPS can run using a number of different profile configurations.
 Typically - as shown here - the Nightscout profile has been downloaded via the built in Nighscout client and is displayed here in read-only form.
 If you wanted to make any changes you would do this from your Nightscout user interface and then do a "Switch Profile" on your AndroidAPS rig to refresh the download.
 Data such as the basal profile would then be automatically copied over to your pump.

 DIA: stands for Duration of Insulin Action and it is discussed above in the section on insulin profiles.